 However if I am to be truly transparent, then the following must be taken into consideration: my family tree indicates I am descended from an Irish Catholic family and a Welsh Methodist family, I have an ancestor who was once incarcerated in Wakefield prison for larceny, I am able bodied apart from needing two new knees, and was brought up to believe I was upper class!
 I have benefited greatly from cognitive behaviour therapy, and as such need to be aware of the ‘ghost of positivism’ (Greenbank 2003:798) influencing my research.

-1:7 Policy Context of Teacher Training and Teacher Careers.
+1:7 Policy Context around Teacher Training and Teacher Careers.

 The quality of an education system depends on the quality of its teachers, but the quality of teachers cannot exceed the quality of the policies that shape their work environment in school and that guide their selection, recruitment and development.
 (OECD 2018:20)